sevennq86/NYC-Architecture-API/README.md

 ## About

 The website to introduce the architecture and skyscraper of New York City!

+This was a joint effort by Iffat Hossain, Leon Tzu Chan and Brandon Neves.

 <img width="2588" alt="Screen Shot 2022-04-25 at 9 55 52 PM" src="https://user-images.githubusercontent.com/97617469/165204725-ba6bdc87-0574-4af0-bfdd-fd7e820714f1.png">

 ## Models